Aksheet10/Super-Spam-Walkthrough/README.md

  **(Note to tester: the machine needs more resources to speed up this time)**

 This machine can take 5-10 minutes to setup.

-Sometimes after 30 minutes the machine boots up, the web server can have an issue, in that case please reboot the machine, we recommend machine notes so that u dont have to do forget what u did, thanks :)
+Good luck Have fun solving it :)

 ---